specialprivacy/demonstrator/README.md

 ```

 This will download all the necessary docker images, start all the services and make the demonstrator available on `http://localhost`
+Remark that the DOMAIN variable must be set to `localhost`, authentication will not work with any other value.

 #### Slightly Harder Way
 In order to run the demonstrator with a local identity provider, a hostname or IP address of the host machine needs to be passed in as the `DOMAIN` variable.
 How to obtain this value is operating system and context dependent.
 We will document how this can be done on a recent linux installation.